anthonydu/amazing-youtube-for-chrome/README.md

 - Suggested filters below the header
 - All shelves in home page suggestions (Shorts, etc.)
-- Removes ads in suggestions feed

 ### Watch page

 - Annotation
 - Suggested filters above the up next column
-- Text labels from buttons in the video details section (side effect: flexible items that were usually hidden will now have space to show up, i.e. download and save)
+- Text labels from buttons in the video details section, more flexible items that were usually hidden will now have space to show up
 - Clip and super thanks buttons removed from video details section
-- Removes ads in suggestions feed

-## Added functionalities
+## List of UI Elements Added

-- Theater mode player will always be 16:9 (off by default)
+- Picture-in-picture button on video player
-- Replaces mini-player button with picture-in-picture (which YouTube has built-in but does not display for some reason)
+  (which YouTube has built-in but is hidden)